danielavornic/TMPS-labs/lab_1/README.md

 - Create copies of existing books
 - Search for books

-The system operates through a console interface and implements proper validation and error handling.
+The system runs on a console interface and implements proper validation and error handling.

 ## Used Design Patterns